JanDotNet/ThinkSharp.WordTemplating/README.md

           public override string ToString() => $"{FirstName} {LastName}";
         }

+Placeholders in Word have the pattern "<name:format>".
+For defaul type (DateTime, int, double, ...) .Net conventions for the format will be used.
+Hoiowever, it is possible to register custom converter that evaluates custom format strings.

-The code converting the follwoing docx template
+The code converting the following docx template

 ![grafik](https://github.com/JanDotNet/ThinkSharp.WordTemplating/assets/21179870/7fd8b37f-d766-4022-b72b-8ab2a1b78f2b)